 Governor Signs Assemblymember Robert Rivas’ Landmark Farmworker Housing Act of 2019

-(SACRAMENTO) – Governor Newsom has signed AB 1783, the Farmworker Housing Act of 2019, authored by Assemblymember Robert Rivas (D-Hollister) to provide quality, dignified housing for farmworkers in California.
+(SACRAMENTO, CA) – Governor Newsom has signed AB 1783, the Farmworker Housing Act of 2019, authored by Assemblymember Robert Rivas (D-Hollister) to provide quality, dignified housing for farmworkers in California.

 “This is a momentous victory for farmworkers who, together with our family farmers, work to bring the freshest produce to market and help feed the entire country,” stated Rivas.
 “I thank Governor Newsom for standing up for the needs of farmworkers and their families.
 This historic new law helps both farmworkers and farmers by addressing the tremendous need for construction of farmworker housing throughout California.”